-- A supply by a registered persons to another registered person is a single transaction of substantially all of the assets of a taxable activity or an independent functioning part of taxable activity as a going concern, provided a notice in writing signed by the transferor and transferee is furnished to the authority within 21 days after the supply taxes place and such notice includes the details of the supply;
+- A supply by a registered person to another registered person by a single transaction of substantially all of the assets of a taxable activity or an independent functioning part of the taxable activity as a going concern, provided a notice in writing signed by the transferor and transferee is furnished to the authority within 21 days after the supply takes place and such notice includes the details of the supply;

 A person who carries on taxable activity and is not registered is required to file an application for VAT registration with the Authority if